About UNU-IIGH

 3. To support the implementation of global guidance through expert briefings, advice and training

-4. To develop analytical tools to inform the development of implementation and evaluation of gender mainstreaming tools in health programming
+4. To develop analytical tools to inform the development of implementation and evaluation of inequalities in health programming

-5. To review the evidence and generate new knowledge in approaches to addressing gender inequalities in health and health outcomes
+5. To review the evidence and generate new knowledge in approaches to addressing gender and intersectionality in health and health outcomes

-7. To develop knowledge products to inform global policy and best practice across health in the SDGs
+7. To develop knowledge products to inform global policy and best practices across health in the SDGs